DHTMLX/message/README.md

 - text - (string) the text of the window body.
 - ok - (string) the text of the 'Ok' button.
 - callback - (function) the function called on button click
+- position - for now support only one value "top", any other value will result in center align
+- width - width of the modal box ( samples "100px", "50%")
+- height - height of the modal box

 **Full form**